 Ben: Joining us today is Adam Weiler who is the founder of Sunken Stone, which is a performance-based Amazon management agency that is a premier Amazon Channel partner with over 10 years of experience helping eCommerce companies create sustainable business success selling on Amazon.

-Ben: To schedule your free digital diagnostic go to searchmetrics.com/diagnostic.
+Ben: To schedule your free consultation go to searchmetrics.com/request-free-consultation.

 Ben: Okay, on with the show; here’s my conversation with Adam Weiler, the founder of Sunken Stone.
 Adam, welcome to the Voices of Search podcast.